-Comments received to date, from members of the JTC, were addressed and incorporated into the freight plan in a timely fashion.
+Comments received from members of the JTC, were addressed and incorporated into the freight plan in a timely fashion.
+PVPC also met with representatives from PanAm Railways and included their feedback in the draft report.
 This draft version was distributed to the JTC, MPO, Regional Freight Providers, and posted on the PVPC website to continue to solicit comments in February 2020.
 Comments received on the Regional Freight Plan Draft Report are summarized in Table 29.